youjinqing123/6DDenseFusion/README.md

 estimates with six degrees of freedom (6DoF) for bin picking, specifically targeting the suitability for challenging scenarios with texture-less, metallic parts in industrial environments.
-The pipeline is based on open source algorithms, combining Convo- lutional Neural Networks (CNNs) and feature-matching methods to create an effective 6DoF pose estimate.
+The pipeline is based on open source algorithms, combining Convolutional Neural Networks (CNNs) and feature-matching methods to create an effective 6DoF pose estimate.
 We evaluate our approach on several industrial components using a articulated arm robot to guarantee a high level of comparability during